bahorn/clashgpt/README.md

 The protective MBR is the best way to get control.

 so goal is just to get the target struct to be under our fake mbr / top block

+using eval module, can work around this by defining a lookup table function.